If this isn’t a magical mess, I don’t know what is!

-Using a Sharpie permanent marker, I drew a basic image on the tile and applied the blending solution to the areas where I wanted the alcohol ink to spread.
+Using a Sharpie permanent marker, I drew a basic image on the tile and applied the blending solution to the areas where I wanted the

 The technique isn’t foolproof; if you smudge the line with blending solution, it will bleed, and your intended image will change.

 However, I never like to be too rigid with art–mistakes make everything unique.

 Alcohol Ink Tutorial